EdwinTun98/tp/docs/DeveloperGuide.md

 Here is the UML component diagram of `Storage.java`:

-Here is the UML sequence diagram of `Storage.java`
+Here is the UML sequence diagram of `Storage.java`:

 Here is the Java Code snippet: